LiveOakLabs/readme-api-go-client/README.md

 ## Disclaimer About Versioning and Development Status

 ⚠️ This project is currently under active development and is versioned using the `0.x.x` scheme.

-Breaking changes are likely and will result in an increment to the minor version (e.g., `0.2.0` to `0.3.0).` Users are strongly advised not to automatically update to new minor or major versions without thoroughly testing, as the API and functionality may change significantly between releases.
+Breaking changes will likely occur and will trigger a minor version increment (e.g., `0.2.0->0.3.0`).

+Users are encouraged to pin the package to a specific patch version for maximum stability throughout the `0.x.x` series.

 A stable `1.x` release is planned for the future once the project meets certain criteria for feature completeness and stability.

+Refer to the [CHANGELOG](CHANGELOG.md) for release details.

 ## Contributing